nbp-co/FinanceBudgetApp/replit.md

-# Budget App
+# Financial Management App

 ## Overview

-This is a comprehensive budget management application built with a modern full-stack architecture.
-The app allows users to manage their financial accounts, track transactions, analyze spending patterns, and create budgets.
+This is a comprehensive financial management application built with a modern full-stack architecture.
+The app allows users to manage their financial accounts, track transactions, analyze spending patterns, and view financial statements.
 It features a responsive design with mobile-first approach, using a bottom navigation on mobile and a fixed sidebar on desktop.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+**Budget Page Removal (August 12, 2025)**
+- Completely removed standalone Budget page and all associated functionality
+- Cleaned up navigation menus (desktop sidebar and mobile bottom nav)
+- Removed budget routes from App.tsx
+- Application now focuses on core financial account management, statements, and summaries

 ## System Architecture